dansteren/cs236-test-runner/README.md

 ### Setup your environment

-Test.sh has been designed to work with a specific folder structure.
-In order to use the script you will either need to setup your folder structure the same as it's requirements, or you will need to modify the script to point to the correct locations.
+Test.sh has been designed to work with the following folder structure:

-The script is setup to work with a file structure like the following:

     .                           # The root directory for your project